Ginger - Plant Encyclopedia Results

 Origin: South Africa

-USDA Plant Hardiness MapSmall plant 2-5 ftSemi-shadeShadeRegular waterYellow, orange flowersRed, crimson, vinous flowersOrnamental foliageWhite, off-white flowersSubtropical or temperate zone plant.
+USDA Plant Hardiness MapSmall plant 2-5 ftSemi-shadeShadeRegular waterYellow, orange flowersRed, crimson, vinous flowersOrnamental foliageWhite, off-white flowersSubtropical plant.
 Mature plant cold hardy at least to 30s F for a short time

 Alpinia zerumbet 'Variegata' (Variegated ginger) is a small shrub native to South Africa that grows to a height of 2 - 5 feet.
 The foliage is a glossy green with white and off-white striping, adding interest to the garden.